 Development/Background: Dr Jacobi is a naturopath and Natural Doctor based in Australia of German background.
 The diet is based on the SCD diet and patients combined experiences and refined over time.
-This diet is very strict and prescriptive, she has done this on purpose (she is German after all) because it takes the stress away for patients.
+This diet is very strict and prescriptive, she has done this on purpose (she is German after all, by her own admission) because it takes the stress away for patients.
 I really think she is onto something here.
-You can purchase Rebecca Coomes wonderful books based entirely on this diet.
+You can purchase Rebecca Coomes books based entirely on this diet.

 Summary of Diet: A phased approach – Phase I:

 - Fruit 2 small servings per day (only from specific list)

 - Nuts and coconut products acceptable (serving size controls provided)

 - ½ cup of rice per sitting OK (must be Jasmine or Basmati)